Mary Lee Woods: Cottage industry programming

 Woods left Ferranti in 1955, when her first child was born.
 She continued to get involved in smaller programming projects, that she termed "cottage industry programming," so that she could complete jobs from home.
 Most notably she did some work with the London Transport Executive, to develop a simulation for bus routes that could prevent hold ups and bus bunching.
 She also developed a program for the RAF at Boscombe Down to track weather balloons and translate their readings.
 Then she came out of retirement in 1963 to work for a London-based company called K and H. While at K and H she wrote programming manuals until she retired in 1987.

 Personal life

-In 1954 she married Conway Berners-Lee whom she met while working in the Ferranti team, and together they had four children; Timothy (Tim), Peter, Helen and Michael (Mike).
-Their eldest son, Sir Tim Berners-Lee is the inventor of the World Wide Web, and their youngest son Mike is an academic.
+On 10 July 1954 at St Saviour's Church, Hampstead, she married Conway Berners-Lee whom she met while working in the Ferranti team, and together they had four children; Timothy, Peter, Helen and Michael.
+Their eldest son, Tim Berners-Lee is the inventor of the World Wide Web, and their youngest son Mike Berners-Lee is an academic.

 After a period devoted to bringing up children, she became a schoolteacher of mathematics, and then a programmer using BASIC, Fortran and other languages before retiring in 1987.

 She died on 29 November 2017, aged 93.